InRule/DevOpsServices/doc/OrchestrationByConfiguration.md

 ## Orchestration by Configuration

 The runtime behavior of the InRule DevOps solution is driven through a configuration file (on-premise) or InRule DevOps app service configuration (Azure).
 For both deployment types, the configuration structure and principles are the same.
 There is a "client" and a "server" side, splitting the configuration items between the irCatalog and DevOps services.
-When deployed on-premise without the DevOps service, all configuration choices are covered in the only InRuleCICD.config file.
+When deployed on-premise without the DevOps service, all configuration choices are covered in the only InRuleDevOps.config file.

 The main areas covered in configuration are: